 While exploring Seoul it’s definitely hard to ignore the different culinary influences of other cultures.
 Coffee is very loved, especially Dutch pour-over and cold drip coffee, and I’ve not seen so many cafes in my life!
 With a population of over 10 million people just in Seoul and growing fast, I’m not surprised every third storefront seems to be a coffee shop.
 Pizza (especially Gorgonzola), pasta and hamburgers are also really popular, and it’s fun to experience the novelty of these things in a country that heavily relies on rice, vegetables and soy as their main food staples.

 So basically I’m just a fool for Korean food.
-A happy fool though, because the next time somebody mentions it to you’ll have something more than rice and soy sauce to talk about.
+A happy fool though.